Responding to queries

 However, failures can’t always be avoided.
 There are two scenarios for failed deliveries to your system.

-If we don’t hear back from you within a couple of minutes, the original request times out, and we let the initiating system know that their request was not received.
+If we don’t hear back from you within a couple of minutes, the original request times out, and we let the initiating system know that their request wasn't received.
 If they want to try again, they can retry sending from their system.

 If an error occurs in your system that prevents you from successfully receiving the synchronous request from us, your system should send back the relevant 4XX or 5XX HTTP status code and a response with the relevant array populated: the Meta.Errors[] array (for the Data Model API) or the issues[] array (for the FHIR® API) populated.
 This array should contain an error object with the type of failure and corresponding details.
 At a minimum, a Text field should provide the error message details.
 We send the failed status code and the response with the errors back to your integration so they can check out the details in a log on their dashboard.